SharePoint/sp-dev-docs/docs/apis/migration-azure.md

 ### Using SharePoint-provided containers

 SharePoint-provided containers have no extra cost to the customer.
-Provision SharePoint-provided containers with ``ProvisionMigrationContainers`` method, without the need to manually setup in Azure admin console.
+Provision SharePoint-provided containers with `ProvisionMigrationContainers` method, without the need to manually set up in the Azure admin console.

 Migration API provisions the containers in the same datacenter of the SharePoint instance.
 Migration API uses a container exclusively once for each request, to ensure security.

-Migration API destroys Used containers 30-90 days after completed migration jobs.
+Migration API destroys Used containers 30-90 days after completing migration jobs.

 #### Decorate the traffic to avoid throttling